 To watch The Lucky Dog, CLICK HERE

-The film contains some good bits of comedy, very slapstick in nature for sure, but there are some memorable scenes.
+The film, although looking fairly ‘primitive’ for 1921, contains some good bits of comedy, very slapstick in nature for sure, but there are some memorable scenes.
 In particular, early on Stan has a couple of potentially back-breaking stunts, first involving a tram and then moments later a motor car.
 I think these pieces of action really illustrate the skills that Stan must have learned as his bread and butter, during his years as a music hall comedian with Fred Karno’s troupe.